 - STEP 5.
 Bake for 30 minutes, on the mid-top shelf of the oven.
 Then, flip the chicken pieces over and bake for 5 more minutes at 220°C/430°F fan-forced on the top shelf of the oven.

-Rest for 5 to 10 minutes then serve with your favourite salad.
-Or perhaps with a Greek salad and make it a Greek dinner. 😉
+Rest for 5 to 10 minutes then serve this Greek chicken bake with your favourite salad.
+Or perhaps with a Greek salad and make it a Greek themed dinner. 😉

 Look at those lovely, golden crispy edges on the potatoes!
 These potatoes not only are deliciously tangy and garlicky too, they've also been roasted in the chicken juices as it releases throughout the cooking process in the oven.